-- A statement of a compelling research question; - An explanation of how the project is situated in the existing academic literature and the contribution the research will make to scholarship and social scientific understanding;

-- An explanation and justification of the research strategy; - A convincing account of the research strategy which demonstrates that it is appropriate, rigorous and feasible; - An account of your own skills, experience and resources, which will convince assessors that you can carry out the project.
+- A statement of a compelling research question; - An explanation of how the project is situated in the existing academic literature and the contribution the research will make to scholarship and social scientific understanding; - An explanation and justification of the research strategy; - A convincing account of the research strategy which demonstrates that it is appropriate, rigorous and feasible; - An account of your own skills, experience and resources, which will convince assessors that you can carry out the project; - A strategy for dissemination which may include publications (articles / chapters / books), conference presentations, or communicating to a wider public (e.g. podcasts, social media, writing for the mainstream media, broadcasting possibilities etc.)